ToniBuc/movie-assignment/README.md

 ## Getting started

-To use the app, it requires an api key for the [TMDB Api](https://developers.themoviedb.org/3).
-Once you have generated one, replace the value of the apiKey property in `src/app/services/tmdb.service.ts` with it.

 There are two custom scripts made available to get the app running, pick one to run depending on your situation/preference:

 Run `npm run assignment` to install dependencies, build the app and serve it.